LeQuint/Chess/README.md

 ![ScreenShot](./pics/gamePlay.png)

 # Design
-This section will cover the design and documentation of this web app.
+The sections below will cover the implementation and documentation of this web app.
 Please note this project is for educational purposes so the code may not be suitable for a production enviroment.

 ## The Game
 The game of chess was chosen since it is somewhat algorithmically challenging to implement while requiring minimal graphicial rendering.
 Aside from the p5 library used to render the graphics, everthing else is coded from scratch using ECMA6 JavaScript.